 Firefighting involves vigorous and skilled physical work and continuous training, as well as handling emergency and life-or-death situations.
 In addition to fighting fires and rescuing citizens from burning buildings, firefighters also:

-- Perform heavy rescue operations from cars and collapsed buildings.
+- perform heavy rescue operations from cars and collapsed buildings, and

-- Conduct and participate in a variety of training programs to learn the latest firefighting technology and methods.
+- conduct and participate in a various training programs to stay current on the latest firefighting technology and methods.